A guide to trivial benefits for UK employers

 While there is no limit to the number of trivial benefits you can provide to employees throughout the year, it’s important to note the following restrictions for directors and other officeholders of ‘close’ companies.

-• You cannot receive trivial benefits worth more than £300 in a tax year if you’re the director of a ‘close’ company (i.e. a limited company run by 5 or fewer shareholders).
+• As a director of a ‘close’ company (i.e. a limited company run by 5 or fewer shareholders), you can receive up to £300 in a tax year, ensuring you maximise your benefits.
 Note: this £300 cap is separate to the exemption for annual events (e.g. Christmas party / Summer BBQ).

 • For all other employees, there is no annual cap on the total value of trivial benefits they can receive.